|Mercenaries Clash With Milanese

 After painting historical armies in 6mm, 10mm, and 15mm, I have to say that 15mm is my preferred scale as a painter.
 I had played around with painting a handful of Corvus Belli's Hundred Years War range, but it wasn't until I found my first opponent who was interested in painting a 15mm army that the project really took off.

-The Free Company Army List
+The Original Army List

 The painting of my Free Company army coincided with the publication of my first article in an honest-to-goodness wargames magazine.
 The article Medieval Mercenaries: Free Companies in Impetus outlined the building and painting of my army and culminated with the release of the official Free Company army list for Impetus.
 It was a very exciting occasion for me (I'm not nearly as worldly as half of you reading this right now), and I hope that there will be more geek-worthy articles in my future.